Raise your hand if you want to see something a little less carb-heavy and a little more healthy on the party table!

 Healthy & Delicious

-What I love about this healthy appetizer is that it’s a little unexpected, and different from so many bread-heavy appetizers.
+What I love about this healthy appetizer is that it’s a little unexpected and really stands out in a sea of bread-heavy appetizers.

 - 12 Medjool dates